political economy + development + politics of finance + data activism + water + gender

 I am a Lecturer (Assistant Professor) in Business and Society at Queen Mary University of London studying the political economy of sustainable development.

-I explore these issues through research on the governance of key social infrastructures — from water and sanitation to data and AI systems, on the emergence of sustainable finance, and on activism against gender-based violence.
+I currently explore these issues through projects on the financing and governance of key social infrastructures like water and sanitation and data and AI systems, on the emergence of sustainable finance, and on activism against gender-based violence.
 As co-lead of the project Data Against Feminicide, I contributed to the participatory development of AI-based tools that support activist monitoring of feminicide across different contexts.
 Our work was awarded an Honorary Mention from the European Commission’s 2025 S+T+ARTS Prize, which recognizes innovation at the intersection of society, technology, and the arts.

 I hold a PhD in Political Economy, Development and Planning (‘22) and a Master in City Planning (‘16) from MIT, and a Bachelor’s degree in Political Science from the University of Brasília.
 At MIT, I was a Presidential Fellow and was selected as a Fellow of the Martin Family Society of Fellows for Sustainability (2019-2020).
 I was also awarded the Graduate Student Council Teaching Award (2019) for excellence in teaching at a graduate level.